List of The Young and the Restless characters introduced in the 1980s: Mary Williams

 In the late 1980s, Carl went missing and was presumed dead, devastating Mary and her children.
 Paul, having become a private detective, desperately tried to locate Carl, but to no avail.
 Ten years later, after Mary had accepted a marriage proposal from Charlie Ottwell, Paul's wife Christine was shocked to discover that Carl was still alive, and living in Norfolk under the name Jim Bradley.
 It was revealed that he had been captured by criminals while working on a police case, and was beaten and left for dead.
 An amnesiac Carl had been found and rescued by a woman named Ruth Perkins.
 Christine convinced "Jim" to return to Genoa City with her.
 Mary was shocked when Carl returned, and eventually broke off her engagement with Charlie.
 However, Carl never regained his memory or reconnected with his family, and he went back to Norfolk with Ruth.

 Paul and Christine divorced, and Mary became intent on breaking up Paul's latest marriage, to Isabella Braña, of whom Mary did not approve.
 She enlisted Christine's help in breaking up the marriage, but Christine was unable to convince Paul to leave Isabella.
 Despite the fact that Isabella had given Mary the grandchild that she had always wanted, a boy who was named Ricardo Carl Williams, Ricardo went to live with Isabella's parents in California.
 Mary has not been seen on-screen since 2004 after a sudden drunk driving charge was made against her after an argument with Paul.
 In 2009, a "slowing down" Mary returned (off-screen) with her eldest son, Father Todd Williams, for Paul's nuptials to Nikki Newman.
 As of 2014, Paul revealed to Nikki that Mary had died.

+In 2024, Charlie Mason from Soaps She Knows included Mary in his list of the best mothers in American soap operas, writing, "She never did manage to set up son Paul with that nice Lynne Bassett.
+But it was not for lack of trying on the buttinsky's part.
+And heaven knows, none of Mary's kids ever wanted for spare ribs and sauerkraut!"

 Eve Howard

 Eve Howard first appeared on September 3, 1980 as an assistant to Victor Newman (Eric Braeden), whom she had earlier had a brief fling with.
 She was also the mother of Cole Howard (J. Eddie Peck).
-She was portrayed by actress Margaret Mason from 1980 to 1981, and again from 1982 to 1983 with returns in 1984 and 1993.
+She was portrayed by actress Margaret Mason from September 3, 1980 to September 10, 1981, and again from October 13, 1982 to June 29, 1983 with returns in April, July and August 1984 and 1993.